PranithaBenakala41/cpython/Doc/tutorial/controlflow.rst

 :keyword:`!if` Statements
 =========================

-Perhaps the most well-known statement type is the :keyword:`if` statement.
-For example::
+Perhaps the most well-known statement type is the :keyword:`if` statement.For example::

    >>> x = int(input("Please enter an integer: "))